mjsandagi/noughtsandcrosses-ai/README.md

 ## Changing Themes

-To change the themes of the game, you need to modify the `constants.py` file.
+To change the game theme, you need to modify the `constants.py` file.
 In this file, you will find different colour combinations for different themes.

 Simply comment out the current theme and uncomment the theme you would like to switch to.